I was just reviewing some saved emails, and ran across the following email:

 During all this, we miss out on a critical piece; having a great parenting plan.
 When we invest heavily in worry and fear, this is what consumes our minds.
 And too often, this substitutes for a clear game plan for parenting.

 We talk with our husbands, wives, partners, friends, and parents about the kids and review our worries over and over.
 We often leave these discussions with more worries and fears, and more to talk about with our kids.
-Little of that will have anything to do good parenting practices.
+Little of that will have anything to do with good parenting practices.

 Keep in mind that nothing about this article is arguing against good discussions with your children.
 It’s about the repetition of the same stuff, over and over, and the delusions that this is helpful.
 It is not.